 - Student-Specific Scholarship — These scholarships may qualify applicants based on race, gender, family and medical history, or other factors that may be considered student-specific.

 - Career-Specific Scholarship — Universities and private organizations may award scholarships based on students who plan to study for a specific career field.
 These scholarships can be awarded on the basis of personal or academic achievement and can either be a full scholarship or a partial scholarship that helps reduce tuition.

 - Institutional Scholarship — An institutional scholarship is one that is awarded by individual colleges or universities to students who plan to attend that institution.
 An institutional scholarship may be awarded on the basis of academic performance and a student's potential.
 These types of scholarships are helpful in offsetting student tuitions, fees and other costs associated with attending a specific college or university.

-- External Scholarship - An external scholarship is a non-university scholarship from a third-party scholarship provider.
+- External Scholarship — An external scholarship is a non-university scholarship from a third-party scholarship provider.
 Scholarship awards may be given for academic ability, gender, program major, ethnicities and more.
-Therefore, students should examine every possibility where a scholarship may be awarded.
+Students should examine every possibility where a scholarship may be awarded.

-- Scholarship Awards - Applying for a scholarship is not necessarily a quick or an easy process.
+- Scholarship Awards — Applying for a scholarship is not necessarily a quick or an easy process.
 And getting awarded a scholarship may take time and effort.
 There are large and small scholarships, as well as applications that are easy or difficult to submit.
 Scholarships may also be available for each year of school and may include graduate programs.
-Remember, searching for a scholarship can and should be a year-round effort.
+Searching and applying for a scholarship should be a year-round effort.

-Contact Everest University Online, a division of Everest University, today to find out more about the programs and scholarships available for students looking to achieve higher educational goals.
+Contact Everest University Online to find out more about the programs and scholarships available for students looking to earn their online degree and pursue their career goals.